A PHP Developer in The JavaScript World

 <link href="css/custom.css" rel="stylesheet">

-After these changes we must run the server from the src
+After these changes we must re-run the server code from the src directory.

 $ nodemon src/server/server.js